gavieira/mitofree/README.md

 If you can use bash autocompletion to call these scripts, you have succesfully added them to the PATH variable.

 ***A friendly reminder:*** Most of these dependecies are available at the [bioconda](https://bioconda.github.io/) channel and thus can be easily installed through [conda](https://docs.conda.io/en/latest/).
 We are planning to add mitofree to bioconda in the future, which will make its instalation way simpler.
-For now, it is possible to use the [docker image](https://hub.docker.com/repository/docker/gavieira/mitofree/general) to easily run the application in a container, without the need to install any dependencies.
+For now, it is possible to use the [docker image](https://hub.docker.com/repository/docker/gavieira/mitofree/general) or to create an mitofree environment to easily run the application in a container, without the need to install any dependencies.

 Lastly, you should download MitoFree and give it execute permission: